hmncube/local_game/user_feedback.md

 ---

 **Thank you so much for your time and valuable feedback!
 Your input will directly help shape the future of our game.**

----

-### **How to Use This Questenior Effectively:**

-1.  **Timing is Key:** Don't give this *before* they play.
-Have them play the game for at least 10-15 minutes, ideally going through a few levels or rounds to get a proper feel.
-2.  **Keep it Anonymous:** Assure users their responses are anonymous to get more honest, critical feedback.
-3.  **Adapt It:** Remove or rephrase questions that aren't relevant to your specific game mechanics (e.g., if you don't have power-ups, remove that part from question 6).
-4.  **Use a Platform:** Use a free tool like **Google Forms** or **Typeform** to create and distribute this survey easily.
-They provide great data summaries.
-5.  **Incentivize (Optional):** If possible, offer a small incentive (a $5 coffee gift card, entry into a raffle) to increase completion rates.
-6.  **Look for Patterns:** After collecting 20-30 responses, look for recurring themes.
-If multiple people mention the same frustration, you've found a critical issue to fix.
-If they all love a specific feature, you know to double down on it.

-This "Questenior" will give you a robust set of data to validate your game's potential and significantly improve its quality.
-Good luck